 Key Features

-- Human-in-the-Loop Theme Detection: AI identifies themes and sub-themes; users can merge, edit, or rename them through a visual interface.
+- Human-in-the-Loop Theme Detection: AI identifies recurring themes and sub-themes; users can merge, edit, or rename them through a visual interface

-- Sentiment Analysis at Theme Level: Every theme is mapped with sentiment direction so teams see how customers feel about each topic.
+- Sentiment Analysis at Theme Level: Every theme is mapped with customer sentiment direction so teams see how customers feel about each specific topic

-- Explainable Insights with Verbatim Drilldown: Click any theme to view the raw comments that formed it.
+- Explainable Insights with Verbatim Drilldown: Click any recurring theme to view the raw customer comments that formed it

-- Role-Based Dashboards and Thematic Answers: Custom views for CX, Product, and Ops, plus a GPT-powered search bar for instant insights.
+- Role-Based Dashboards and Thematic Answers: Custom views for CX, product teams, and Ops, plus a GPT-powered search bar for instant actionable insights

-- Trend Detection and Emerging Issues Alerts: Flags spikes in topics or sentiment shifts as they happen.
+- Trend Detection and Emerging Issues Alerts: Flags spikes in topics or sentiment trends as they happen

 Thematic Pros

-- Unique blend of AI plus human guidance for relevant theme detection
+- Unique blend of AI plus human guidance for relevant, trustworthy theme detection

 - Easy-to-use interface for taxonomy customization